aspose-words/Aspose.Words-API-References/english/net/aspose.words/documentbase/backgroundshape/_index.md

 ---
 title: DocumentBase.BackgroundShape
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets the background shape of the document.
+description: DocumentBase property.
+Gets or sets the background shape of the document.
 Can be null in C#
 type: docs
 weight: 10
 url: /net/aspose.words/documentbase/backgroundshape/